WMT-Metrics-task/wmt21-metrics-data/README.md

 This repository contains data for the WMT 21 Metrics shared task Link to the paper: [Results of the metrics shared task.](https://aclanthology.org/2021.wmt-1.73/)

+The German->English challenge set was created by Eleftherios Avramidis and Vivien Macketanz, and is distributed under a Creative Commons Attribution-ShareAlike 4.0 License.

 ### External Links: